-- a) They may only be made only in the prescribed Bid cum Application Form or Revision Form. - b) The Bidder should be an Eligible Employee as defined.
-In case of joint bids, the first Bidder shall be an Eligible Employee.
-Only those Bids, which are received at or above the Offer Price, would be considered for Allotment under this category.

-- c) Eligible Employees can apply at Cut-off Price. - d) If the aggregate demand in this category is less than or equal to 1,200 Equity Shares at or above the Offer Price, full allocation shall be made to the Eligible Employees to the extent of their demand. - e) Eligible Employees bidding in the Employee Reservation Portion can also Bid through the UPI mechanism. - f) Bids by Eligible Employees in the Employee Reservation Portion and in the Net Offer portion shall not be treated as multiple Bids.
-Our Company reserves the right to reject, in its absolute discretion, all or any multiple Bids in any or all categories. - g) Under-subscription, if any, in the Employee Reservation Portion will be added back to the Net Offer.
-In case of under-subscription in the Net Offer, spill over to the extent of under-subscription shall be permitted from the Employee Reservation Portion.
+- a) They could only be made only in the prescribed Bid cum Application Form or Revision Form. - b) The Bidder was required to be an Eligible Employee as defined.
+In case of joint bids, the first Bidder was required to be an Eligible Employee.
+Only those Bids, which are received at or above the Offer Price, were considered for Allotment under this category. - c) Eligible Employees could apply at Cut-off Price. - d) If the aggregate demand in this category was less than or equal to 12,000 Equity Shares at or above the Offer Price, full allocation was made to the Eligible Employees to the extent of their demand. - e) Eligible Employees bidding in the Employee Reservation Portion could also Bid through the UPI mechanism. - f) Bids by Eligible Employees in the Employee Reservation Portion and in the Net Offer portion were required to be treated as multiple Bids.
+Our Company reserves the right to reject, in its absolute discretion, all or any multiple Bids in any or all categories - g) Under-subscription, if any, in the Employee Reservation Portion were added back to the Net Offer.

-If the aggregate demand in this category is greater than 1,200 Equity Shares at or above the Offer Price, the allocation shall be made on a proportionate basis.
+If the aggregate demand in this category is greater than 12,000 Equity Shares at or above the Offer Price, the allocation shall be made on a proportionate basis.
 Please note that any individuals who are directors, employees or promoters of (a) the BRLM, Registrar to the Offer, or the Syndicate Members, or of the (b) 'associate companies' (as defined in the Companies Act, 2013, as amended) and 'group companies' of such BRLM, Registrar to the Offer or Syndicate Members are not eligible to bid in the Employee Reservation Portion.